 Over 30,000 young construction executives and students from over 200 employers have been trained in company and financial management through the MERIT experience.
 Since 1988 MERIT has been used as the Institution of Civil Engineers National Construction Business Game and has serviced an important training need as is evidenced by extensive support and sponsorship from industry.

-Use in teaching at Loughborough University pre-dates the ICE game and MERIT, over the years, has also been used in nine other University teaching programmes.
+Use in teaching at Loughborough University pre-dates the ICE game and MERIT, over the years, has also been used in twelve other University teaching programmes.

 Through simulation MERIT creates a realistic, challenging and stimulating training environment which is greatly enjoyed by the participants.
 The MERIT experience expands the horizons of students and encourages further study.
 Supported by its own staff, MERIT is continually updated maintaining it as a modern and evolving training vehicle.